Toaaa/mgh-guide/docs/running-mgh-server-windows/index.md

+﻿---
+prev:
+  text: 'Introduction / Getting Started'
+  link: '/getting-started/'
+next:
+  text: 'Running on Linux'
+  link: '/running-mgh-server-linux/'
+---

-﻿# Running the MGH Dedicated Server on Windows
+# Running the MGH Dedicated Server on Windows

 To run the MGH Dedicated Server on Windows, it's as simple as just downloading and running the “Midnight Ghost Hunt Dedicated Server” on Steam.
 To do this, make sure that the “Midnight Ghost Hunt Dedicated Server” is fully downloaded.
 Then right-click on it in Steam, select “Manage” and “Browse local files”.